KLL505/Arcade-Database/README.md

  Sort Database:

  Sorts the database alphabetically based off each arcade games name and pprints the output to the console.
-Called by using the command code 5 before the statemnet followed by either asc or dec to sort the database in ascending order or decsending order respectively.
+Called by using the command code 5 before the statemnet followed by either "asc" or "dec" to sort the database in ascending order or decsending order respectively.

  Format: